unparalleled-js/docs-1/security/two-factor-authentication.md

 ### Trusted devices

 You can temporarily disable two-factor authentication for trusted devices, like a secured work laptop.
-This allows the device to login without authentication for 30 days.
+This allows the device to login without two-factor authentication for 30 days.

 Select **trust this device** during the two-factor authentication process.